ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## iLike {#ilike}

-Case insensitive variant of function `like`.
-It should respect UTF-8 and work similar to `positionCaseInsensitiveUTF8`.
+Case insensitive variant of [like](https://clickhouse.tech/docs/en/sql-reference/functions/string-search-functions/#function-like) function and works the same as the `ILIKE` operator.

 **Syntax**